Nathan7934/WhoSaidIt/README.md

 ## Attribution

 While the majority of WhoSaidIt was developed from the ground-up, some visual assets and lightweight animation libraries were used.
-They include:
+They include (but are not limited to):

 - [Feather Icons](https://www.iconfinder.com/search/icons?family=feather) (Licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/))
 - [Animate.css](https://animate.style/) (Licensed under [HL3](https://firstdonoharm.dev/))

+For all packages used, see `package.json` in the `/frontend` directory.

-## License (GPLv3.0)
+## License Disclaimer

+For the full terms and conditions, see [LICENSE](https://github.com/Nathan7934/WhoSaidIt/blob/master/LICENSE).

     WhoSaidIt - A quiz app for friends to test how well they know each other.
     Copyright (C) 2024  Nathan Christian Raymant